schneiderb-projects/MazeSolver/README.md

 Warnings:

-	1. there are a good amount of Class and Methods which are unused.
+	1. there are a good amount of Classes and Methods which are unused.
 Those are all vestigial ideas which didn't work out, but I kept them anyway in case anything in them became useful later.
 	RandomMaze and RandomMaze2 are my first attempts at generating mazes before actually researching any ways to do it.
 They  sort of work...
 ReadFiles turns an imported image of a maze to a binary